GeorgeDaoud3/SOFE4630U-MS3/README.md

     ![](images/df7.jpg)

 3. Open the file using the text editor.
-Now, let's try to understand the Python code.
-The user can send arguments to customize the processing.
-The first step is to parse those arguments.
-Lines 69 to 73 define the first argument, which will be set in the calling command using the option **--input**.
+Let's go through the wordcount.py script.
+As the user can send arguments to customize the processing, the first step is to parse those arguments.
+Thus, lines 69 to 73 define the first argument, which will be set in the calling command using the option **--input**.
 It's an optional argument; if not given, it will have the default value in line 72.
 The second argument is set using the **--output** option.
 It's required (not optional); thus, no default value is needed.
 After describing the arguments, line 79 will parse the arguments and return a dictionary (**known_args**) with two keys named by the **dest** parameter of the parsed arguments (**input** and **output**)

     ![](images/df8.jpg)